HOW TO USE DATA RESPONSIBLY

 April 19, 2018

 In this so-called “information age”, data is everywhere.
 Understanding it, and — crucially — processing it responsibly is important.

-In a world where leaving a digital footprint against anything we do becomes near impossible to avoid, the analytics data created through businesses and customer usage of software give it a certain value.
-Europe’s GDPR rulings have highlighted the seriousness of customer privacy.
-And by introducing this legislation, it forces companies to properly evaluate their use of personal data, underpinning the value and making software accountable for it.
+In a world where leaving a digital footprint against anything we do becomes near impossible to avoid, the analytics data that gets created through businesses and customer usage of software gives it a certain value.
+Europe’s GDPR rulings have highlighted the seriousness of customer privacy, and by introducing this legislation, it forces companies to properly evaluate their use of personal data — underpinning the value of it and making software accountable for it.